Learn About Bats

 Bats in the U.S. face many threats and need our help.

 Bats face numerous threats in Colorado, including habitat loss, energy development, and pesticides.
 In addition, hibernating bats in Colorado may be impacted by white-nose syndrome (WNS), a pathogen that has killed millions of bats in the eastern and midwestern U.S. since 2006.
-WNS has not been detected in Colorado but is now present in several adjacent states.
+The fungus that causes WNS was detected in Colorado for the first time in July of 2022.

 White-nose syndrome (WNS), caused by the fungus Pseudogymnoascus destructans, is a disease that impacts hibernating bat populations.
 It spreads by direct contact from an infected bat to a healthy individual or by contact with fungal spores on various surfaces bats come in contact with, such as cave walls.
 Hibernating bats infected with white-nose syndrome may rouse from hibernation in an attempt to deal with the fungal infection, using important energy reserves needed to survive the winter and putting them in jeopardy of starving before winter is over.